zuplo/brandicons/README.md

 ## License

 This library is MIT licensed.
+All logos and other brand marks are Copyright their respective brands.